rancher/docs/content/rancher/v2.6/en/monitoring-alerting/configuration/_index.md

 The Alertmanager custom resource usually doesn't need to be edited directly.
 For most common use cases, you can manage alerts by updating Routes and Receivers.

 Routes and receivers are part of the configuration of the alertmanager custom resource.
-In the Rancher UI, Routes and Receivers are not true custom resources, but pseudo-custom resources that are mapped to sections within the Alertmanager custom resource.
+In the Rancher UI, Routes and Receivers are not true custom resources, but pseudo-custom resources that the Prometheus Operator uses to synchronize your configuration with the Alertmanager custom resource.
 When routes and receivers are updated, the monitoring application will automatically update Alertmanager to reflect those changes.

 For some advanced use cases, you may want to configure alertmanager directly.
 For more information, refer to [this page.](./advanced/alertmanager)

 ### Receivers

-[link to section of how monitoring works that explains receivers]
+Receivers are used to set up notifications.
 For details on how to configure receivers, see [this page.](./receiver)
 ### Routes
-[link to section of how monitoring works that explains routes]

-The route needs to refer to a receiver that has already been configured.
+Routes filter notifications before they reach receivers.
+Each route needs to refer to a receiver that has already been configured.
+For details on how to configure routes, see [this page.](./route)

 ### Advanced

-Link to ‘how monitoring works’ for the section about the alertmanager CR.

 For more information about directly editing the Alertmanager custom resource, which may be helpful in advanced use cases, see [this page.](./advanced/alertmanager)